 Go to the beach and play in the sand!

 Multi-dimensional and variable movement gets the body moving as an integrated whole.
 It demands more tissues to turn on and to activate.
 This is important, because movement pumps blood and hydration into the working tissues.
 Muscles, fascia and cells that are stimulated to move and contract are the muscles, fascia and cells that receive life giving water, oxygen, garbage removal and restoration.
 The muscles, fascia and cells that aren’t asked to move GO WITHOUT.

-If you don’t ask your body to move it will start to hurt.
+With stillness comes stiffness.
+If you don’t give your body the opportunity to move, it will start to hurt.